lazybee27102/alarm-manager/README.md

 **Cons**
 - Alarms are wiped out when user reboots so we need to register `RECEIVE_BOOT_COMPLETE`
 - Allow perrmison WAKE_LOCK.
-Imagine if there is 20 applications can wake devices at night.
+Imagine if there are 20 applications can wake devices at night.
 Ting ..
 Ting ..
 Ting (x20)
 - Be careful when using for network call
 - Poor design cause battery drain.